m--m/phptable/README.md

 # phptable
-Class wor forking with table in PHP, select, where
+Class for working with virtual table in PHP, select, where